 Also, some probiotic strains may contain soy, cow's milk, or egg, which may trigger an allergic reaction for those who are allergic to these foods.
 “Checking labels on probiotic supplements is essential for avoiding these allergens,” Minchen states.

-Probiotics may also produce biogenic amines, including histamine, tyramine, tryptamine, and phenylethylamine.
-“These amines can lead to increased excitement of the nervous system, increased or decreased blood flow, and headaches/migraines for those who are sensitive to them,” says Minchen.
-These reactions occur most often when eating probiotic foods, as opposed to taking a supplement.
+Probiotics may also produce biogenic amines, including histamine, tyramine, tryptamine, and phenylethylamine: “These amines can lead to increased excitement of the nervous system, increased or decreased blood flow, and headaches/migraines for those who are sensitive to them,” says Minchen.
+These reactions are more likely when eating probiotic foods, as opposed to taking a supplement.

 Although more research needs to be done, probiotics are generally beneficial for boosting gut health, immunity, heart health, mental health, and skin health.
 And they have very few drawbacks.
 However, speaking with a dietitian and/or a doctor to identify the best strains and dosages for you is important to maximize the benefits of probiotics and avoid possible side effects, Minchen states.
 “Also, achieving healthy probiotic intake through the foods and supplements that contain the right strains for you may be best for variety and sustainability.”